REASON-6G/mATRIC/README.md

 # Access Point Integration

-This describes how to integrate the APs to the mATRIC platform.
+This describes how to integrate the APs to the mATRIC platform.<br>
 ...